Michigan State University

 English language resources to support all levels of instruction in Latin American studies are a collecting priority.
 When available, translations of vernacular works into English are acquired.
 Good coverage of current books published in English is ensured through trade and university approval plans with appropriate profiles.
 Additional monographic resources in English are identified and acquired through firm orders, particularly the publications of academic research centers and institutes, and European presses.
 Serial literature published in English is also prioritized.

-Resources in Spanish and Portuguese are collected to support advanced study and research in all the disciplines of importance for Latin American studies, with the exception of Brazilian Portuguese language and literature, which is collected to support study through the advanced undergraduate level only.
+Resources in Spanish and Portuguese are collected to support advanced study and research in all the disciplines of importance for Latin American studies.
 Resources in the vernacular languages afford students and researchers an area perspective that cannot be adequately ensured through solely English language publications.
-Also, much of the published primary sources for research on Latin American subjects is in Spanish, or when pertaining to Brazil, in Portuguese.
+Also, many of the published primary sources for research on Latin American subjects are in Spanish, or when pertaining to Brazil, in Portuguese.
 Selection is guided by the same standards of quality and appropriateness for a research library collection that is applied to English language acquisitions.
 Significant scholarship in French pertaining to the French-speaking Caribbean and to Guyane, is also collected.
 Some indigenous and Creole resources are selected for language and linguistic studies.
 A very small number of resources are collected in German and other European languages.

 • C. Geography of the Subject